Dimerization and spin-decoupling in two-leg Heisenberg ladder with frustrated trimer rungs: Introduction

 We point out that though the model looks like a version of 3-leg ladder which is expected to be equivalent to spin-1/2 chain and hence to be critical, this equivalence does not hold throughout the entire phase diagram.
-In the parameter range where the interchain interaction is frustrated the "orbital" fluctuations are active and they may lead to the dimerization which is absent in spin-1/2 chain.
+In the parameter range where the interchain interaction is frustrated the ``orbital'' fluctuations are active and they may lead to dimerization \cite{Majumdar69,White96, Fouet06, Nishimoto09, Ivanov10} which is absent in spin-1/2 chains.

 The paper is organized as follows: In \Sec{sec:model} we introduce the model.
-We then discuss the strong (weak) rung-coupling regime in \Sec{sec:strong-rung-cpl} (\Sec{seq:wk-rung-cpl}), respectively.
-Each of these contains an analytical treatment together with a complimentary density matrix renormalization group (DMRG) analysis that also includes dynamical properties via the dynamical structure factor. \Sec{sec:conclusions} contains conclusions.
-The appendix discusses the alternative, even though not physically realized, possibility of an intermediate isotropic nematic phase with spontaneously broken rung mirror symmetry due to frustration.
+We then discuss first the strong rung-coupling regime in \Sec{sec:strong-rung-cpl}, followed by the weak rung-coupling regime in \Sec{seq:wk-rung-cpl}.
+Each contains an analytical treatment together with a complimentary density matrix renormalization group (DMRG \cite{White92,Schollwoeck11}) analysis including simulations of the dynamical structure factor. \Sec{sec:conclusions} contains conclusions. \App{App:downfolding} gives additional background on the downfolding to the effective low-energy Hamiltonian. \Apps{app:meanfield} and \ref{app:absenceZ2} discuss an alternative, even though not physically realized, possibility of an intermediate isotropic nematic phase with spontaneously broken rung mirror symmetry due to frustration.